Residential property management insurance for growing portfolios

 02 - Residential PM specialists

 Property management sits between real estate and construction in carrier appetite.
 Many generalist brokers place you with one or two carriers.
-Coverwatch accesses specialty markets that understand tenant exposure, fair housing risk, and management agreement requirements.
+Coverwatch accesses specialty markets that understand tenant exposure, fair housing risk, and management agreement endorsements.

 03 - Doors added, coverage updated